Madame X Tour: Background and development

 Mobile phones and smart watches were banned from the concerts; attendees were required to put their devices in pouches ahead of each show.
 A source explained that "[Madonna] wants to have an intimate experience with her audience without phones up in the air and screens separating fans from the performance."
 Fans online complained of the "stress" of the ban, while others said it made for a "good concert experience."
 In a telephone interview with Mario Lopez for Megaphone, Madonna said the set list would be 70% new material.
 Jamie King was appointed creative director; personnel working on the tour included 41 musicians, Monte Pittman on guitar, backup singer Dana "Yahzarah" Williams, 12 dancers, and 14 of the 22 women of the Batukadeiras Orchestra.

 Stufish provided the show’s sets, which include mapped video projection, large-scale video images, staircases, and other reconfigurable scenic pieces that were compared to a Rubik's Cube.
 The wardrobe included a glittery Revolutionary War attire with feathered tricorne hat and a chiffon dress, with frills and Swarovski crystals designed by Francesco Scognamiglio.
 Additional articles were provided by Prada, Burberry, Miu Miu, and Versace.
-For the performance of "Frozen" (1998), Luigi & Iango filmed a "dramatic" black and white video of Madonna's eldest daughter Lourdes Leon as a "shape-shifting spirit who finds her freedom through her movements."
+For the performance of "Frozen" (1998), Choreographer Damien Jalet with Luigi & Iango filmed a "dramatic" black and white video of Madonna's eldest daughter Lourdes Leon as a "shape-shifting spirit who finds her freedom through her movements."
 A week before the tour kicked off, a pop-up store was announced in New York; it counted with exclusive merchandise such as signed vinyls, signed and framed art prints, hand-painted hoodies, and tees.
 The store also had a make-up counter with artists available each day, an interactive photo booth, and a station where shoppers could add embroidery to their items.
 The Madame X Tour officially began on September 17, 2019, at New York City's BAM Howard Gilman Opera House, and ended on March 8, 2020, at Paris' Grand Rex.